cookiecutter/cookiecutter/docs/tutorials/tutorial2.rst

    project_slug [test_web]:
    author [Anonymous]: Cookiecutter Developer

 Resulting directory should be inside your work directory with a name that matches `project_slug` you defined.
-Inside that direcory there should be `index.html` with generated source:
+Inside that directory there should be `index.html` with generated source:

 .. code-block:: html